 The urinary tract is made up of the kidneys, the ureters, the bladder and the urethra.
 Each plays an important role in helping your body to eliminate waste products in the form of urine.
 Urinary tract infections are inflammations usually caused by bacteria (or germs) attacking the kidneys, ureters, bladder or urethra.
-Under normal circumstances the urinary tract is sterile and free of bacteria.
+Under normal circumstances, the urinary tract is sterile and free of bacteria.

-Risk factors for UTIs include previous UTI, sexual activity (particularly with new sexual partners), use of spermicides, menopause, pregnancy, reduced mobility (i.e., after surgery or bed rest), urinary incontinence, kidney stones, and prostate enlargement.
+Risk factors for UTIs include previous UTI, sexual activity (particularly with new sexual partners), use of spermicides, menopause, pregnancy, reduced mobility (i.e., after surgery or bed rest), urinary incontinence, kidney stones and prostate enlargement.

 Other risk factors include age (older adults are at higher risk) and gender.
-Female patients are at higher risk compared to males because of shorter urethra length and proximity of the urethra to the anus, increasing the risk that bacteria will enter the urinary tract.
+Female patients are at higher risk compared to males because of shorter urethra length and proximity of the urethra to the anus, increasing the likelihood that bacteria will enter the urinary tract.

 Urinary tract infections (UTIs) generally cause symptoms related to bladder irritation: